feiye-vims/schism-tut/docs/Pylibs/Pylibs.md

 A tutorial in the format of the Jupter Notebook is available here: [pylibs tutorial](https://colab.research.google.com/drive/1X_plhKRxgjBStbv2xMQgGgE_i8Mf2Bnm).
-Google Colab (which can be installed as an app in the Google Chrome browser) is the recommended viewing tool.
+The recommended viewing tool is Google Colab, which can be installed as an app in the Google Chrome browser.